 STEM masters also offer unique benefits if you're an international student wanting to tap into the US job market.
-Studying a STEM master's ensures you're eligible to extend your stay in the US for three years after graduation, without an H-1B visa—a key selling point for future employers.
+Studying a STEM master's means you're currently eligible to extend your stay in the US for three years after graduation rather than just one year without a STEM-certified degree.

-So what are the different types of STEM masters degrees available?
+So what are the different types of STEM masters degree programs available?
 Here are the key business masters that could prepare you for the future of work.

-A business analytics master's teaches you to use digital concepts such as artificial intelligence to increase your revenue and analyze growth, many of them are awarded STEM designation.
+A business analytics master's teaches you to use digital concepts such as artificial intelligence to increase your revenue and analyze growth, many of them hold STEM designation.

-MIT Sloan offers the world’s best STEM-designated Master's in Business Analytics, according to the 2022 QS business analytics masters ranking.
-But it comes with a significant price tag: for the year-long program, MIT charges a tuition fee of $82k.
+MIT Sloan offers the world’s best STEM-designated Master in Business Analytics (MBAn), according to the 2025 QS business analytics masters ranking.
+It comes with a significant price tag: for the one-year program, MIT charges tuition fees of $87k.
+However, according to the same ranking, almost 96% of its grads rate it as value for money and the program has a 100% employability rating, meaning all grads are employed within six months of completing the degree.

-UCLA Anderson School of Management offers the second highest-ranked degree, it's cheaper at around $66k.
+UCLA Anderson School of Management offers the second highest-ranked STEM degree, it's cheaper at around $66k.

-But, are they worth it?
-MIT MBAn grads earned salaries of $114k with a sign-on bonus of $11k in 2020, meaning they were likely to see strong return on their investment within two years of graduation.
+But are they worth it?
+MIT MBAn grads earned salaries of $316k with a signing bonus of $24k in 2024, meaning they were likely to see a strong return on their investment.

 As a top-ranked STEM-designated Master's in Business Analytics located in the US, MIT also has the added benefit of opening opportunities to enter the US job market.